 Leveraging the outdoors to expand STEAM and nature-based learning district-wide

-North Monterey Unified School District wanted to build a world class STEAM-based curriculum for its 4,500 Pre-K through 12th grade students.
-But with its low-income, mostly rural, immigrant population, NMCUSD could not procure the capital funds to renovate, much less build, new learning facilities on any of its seven campuses.
+North Monterey Unified School District (NMCUSD) wanted to build a world-class STEAM-based curriculum for its 4,500 Pre-K through 12th-grade students.
+However, with its low-income, mostly rural, immigrant population, NMCUSD could not procure the capital funds to renovate, much less build, new learning facilities on any of its seven campuses.

-MKThink led a data-driven assessment of the district’s campuses, co-crafted guiding principles, and led a multi-track engagement process to determine the dimensions of campus needs pre and post-pandemic.
-This revealed the opportunity to expand campus capacity by leveraging the flow, quality, and utilization of outdoor spaces to support STEAM and nature-based learning.
-MKThink then developed low-cost, high-impact priority projects to generate community excitement while meeting the district’s guiding principles.
+To inform how to best incorporate space for a STEAM-based curriculum with the existing infrastructure, MKThink led a data-driven assessment of the district’s campuses, co-crafted guiding principles, and led a multi-track engagement process.
+These determined campus needs pre and post-pandemic and revealed the opportunity to expand campus capacity by leveraging flow, quality, and utilization of outdoor spaces to support STEAM and nature-based learning.
+Once realized, MKThink developed low-cost, high-impact priority projects to generate community excitement while meeting the district’s guiding principles.

-By supporting outdoor initiatives, NMCUSD is increasing its effective capacity for instruction by 15% in addition to the 20% indoor instructional capacity increase that is part of the master plan.
-The plan increases the diversity of spaces at a fraction of the cost of equivalent new buildings.
-New outdoor learning spaces include: 34 outdoor classrooms, 16 nature play areas, 30 interaction spaces, 6 edible gardens, and 11 outdoor STEAM lab extensions.
-By using ‘living schoolyard’ guidelines, NMCUSD will replace over 5.5 acres of asphalt with permeable surfacing and natural play areas – initiatives that have been shown to provide learning and environmental benefits.
+By supporting outdoor initiatives, NMCUSD increased the diversity of spaces at a fraction of the cost of equivalent new buildings.
+There was a 15% increase in effective capacity for instruction in addition to the master plan's 20% increase in indoor instructional capacity.
+New outdoor learning spaces include 34 outdoor classrooms, 16 nature play areas, 30 interaction spaces, 6 edible gardens, and 11 outdoor STEAM lab extensions.
+By using ‘living schoolyard’ guidelines, NMCUSD will replace over 5.5 acres of asphalt with permeable surfacing and natural play areas – initiatives shown to provide learning and environmental benefits.

 North Monterey County Unified School District

 Facilities Master Plan